OlympusDAO/olympus-protocol-metrics-subgraph/docs/ethena-ena-sena-integration.md

    to liquid backing from these records.
 4. Published API rows and frontend visibility.
 A frontend that independently filters non-liquid assets may need its own follow-up; this PR changes indexing.
-5. Historical conversion reads succeed through the deployment's archive RPC.
+5. Historical conversion and full-hour TWAP reads succeed through the deployment's archive RPC; reconcile any failed snapshots before republishing.

 The owning indexer package is bumped to v0.3.0 with a September 2026 changelog entry.
 No dependency, schema or published client API version changes are included.